asllop/RunPack/runpack/TUTORIAL.md

 It's bigger
 ```

-If we don't care about one of the two cases, we can use the `_` word, that does nothing:
+If we don't care about one of the two cases, we can use the `_` word, that just does nothing:

 ```
 { 'It\'s bigger' print } def bigger